 Another effective way to promote your portrait photography business is to get referrals from other business owners that are satisfied with your service.
 Building such connections with like-minded businesses is a great way to offer your skillset to the exact clients you’re looking for.

-You can exchange your service from such businesses for the promotion of your own services in various ways.
-Offering them a discount or free photo-shoot for an endorsement, for example.
+You can exchange your service from such businesses to promote your services in various ways.
+For example, offering them a discount or free photo shoot for an endorsement.
 You can photograph family portraits for the owner of a store in exchange for letting you do a display in their business.
-If this process is mutually beneficial for both parties, it will be equally easy for one party to refer the other.
+If this process mutually benefits both parties, it will be equally easy for one party to refer the other.

 Attend Portrait Photography Conferences and Events

-If your goal is to connect with other professionals in the same field you want to work in, then attending any photography conferences will provide you with an insight into how other professionals handle their work.
+Suppose you aim to connect with other professionals in the same field you want to work in.
+In that case, attending photography conferences will provide insight into how other professionals handle their work.